Kenneth is just a byline, you can call me Kenny or Ken.

-Paul Kenneth Burns is a nationally recognized reporter specializing in politics and urban issues. (resume)
+Paul Kenneth Burns is a nationally recognized reporter specializing in politics, government and urban issues. (resume) Current, a news service covering public media, recognized him as a rising black talent in the industry.

 He spent four years as a reporter for WYPR in Baltimore, Md.
 During his tenure there, he covered the police trials in the Freddie Gray case.
 That coverage, ultimately, earned 2nd place in the 83rd Annual National Headliner Awards.
 He also contributed to NPR Newscast.